 Mix the borax and baking soda together.
 Then, add to your dishwasher's detergent compartment, and run as usual.
 If you wish to make a larger batch, simply mix one-to-one, such as one cup and one cup.

-Borax and baking soda are both natural disinfectants and mild abrasives—just what you need to blast away stuck-on food and germs.
+Borax and baking soda are both natural disinfectants and mild abrasives, so they're just what you need to blast away stuck-on food and germs.
 In fact, you may be interested in learning that borax is a common ingredient in many commercial detergents.

 Some people have found the simple borax and baking soda recipe leaves a film on their dishes.
 This recipe uses washing soda instead of baking soda and adds citric acid and salt, both of which can be more effective at getting dishes and glasses clean.
 You will need to find food-grade citric acid, or you can use unsweetened lemonade mix.

 - One tablespoon borax